 The standard payments integration provides client-side helper functions to call the PayPal Orders API.
 These functions make it easy to quickly integrate with PayPal for the first time.
-However, there are business reasons that making API calls from your server is necessary.
+However, there are business reasons where making API calls from your server is necessary.

 - You have data in a database that you need to look up before you make the API call.

 - Your buyers' cards are stored on your server.

 - You need to make another API call before you call PayPal.

 - Anytime you have data on your server that you need to use for a specific call.

 You can complete these tasks from your server.

 |You have parameters that you want to pass securely to PayPal without exposing them to the client-side.||Call PayPal from your server to create an order for immediate payment.|

 |You want your server to decide which parameters to use when setting up the transaction, such as cart totals and line-items.||Call PayPal from your server to create an order for immediate payment or create an order authorization.|